 Following are the guidelines for recording video previews:

 - Keep them short; otherwise, the potential customer will lose interest.
 Try to limit your preview to 10-30 seconds in length.

 - You are not required to speak in your video.
 It's encouraged; however, if you do not have a microphone available, your voice is not required.

 - Many authors record multiple videos for their items, including for the purposes of documentation.
 While only one video may be used for your featured preview, you can link to more from within your item's description section, as well as your help file.

 Submit an .FLV Video

-Once you've created your video, you need to upload it as as an .FLV file.
-Most screencasting services will not give you the option to export your video as an .FLV, so you'll need to convert it using another service.
-We recommend HandBrake, an open source option that's free to use.
-Export your video screencast as an .MP4, and convert it to .FLV.
+Once you have created your video, you need to upload it as an .FLV file.
+Most screencasting services will not give you the option to export your video as .FLV, so you will need to convert it using another service.
+We recommend HandBrake, an open source option that is free to use.
+Export your video screencast as .MP4 and convert it to .FLV.

-With your .FLV video preview in hand, you're ready to upload your awesome new item to the CSS category!
+With your .FLV video preview in hand, you are ready to upload your awesome new item to the CSS category!